 CodeHS has several features that can help ELLs succeed in their computer science courses.
 This article will describe these features as well as provide some additional strategies for ELLs.
+See Intro to Karel Programming with Karel the Dog (Español) to learn more about our Spanish course options.

 Click the gear icon next to the student's name